echedey-ls/MR-Spectrum/README.md

 How to use and develop this repo
 --------------------------------

-1. Run `pip -m install -e .[dev]` to install the common dependency for the `scripts/` folder.
+1. Run `pip install -e .[dev]` to install the common dependency for the `scripts/` folder.
     It's a package that groups almost all the important _backend_ computations.
-    The editable switch and the `[dev]` dependency are optional of course;
-    remove them if you don't plan on doing any changes inside the `research/` folder.
 2. Run `pre-commit install` to add the `pre-commit` hooks.
     The most important feature is formatting and linting with `ruff` on each commit.
 3. You are now set up to run any of the workflows in the `scripts/` folder.

+If you don't plan on doing any changes, you can just install the `research` package with `pip install .`.

 Available workflows
 -------------------